Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Introduction

 \section{Introduction}

-Liquid xenon (LXe) detectors have emerged as a leading technology for rare-event searches in fundamental physics, with applications ranging from dark matter detection experiments \cite{LZ:2019sgr, PandaX:2024syk, XENON:2024wpa} and neutrinoless double beta decay search \cite{nEXO:2017nam}, to tests of lepton flavor universality in the PIONEER experiment \cite{PIONEER:2025}.
+Liquid xenon (LXe) detectors have emerged as a leading technology for rare-event searches in fundamental physics, with applications ranging from dark matter detection experiments \cite{LZ:2019sgr, PandaX:2024syk, XENON:2024wpa} and neutrinoless double beta decay searches \cite{EXO-200:2019rkq}, to tests of lepton flavor universality in the PIONEER experiment \cite{PIONEER:2025}.
 LXe also has applications in medical technology, such as PET imaging \cite{LoLX:2023vyw, Romo-Luque:2019ohl}.
 These detectors exploit xenon's excellent scintillation properties, producing vacuum ultraviolet (VUV) photons centred at approximately \SI{175}{nm}, with a high scintillation light yield, proportional to the energy of incident radiation \cite{Fujii:2015qqq}.

 The performance of LXe detectors critically depends on the photon detection efficiency (PDE) and characteristics of the photosensors used to collect the VUV scintillation light.
 Traditionally, photomultiplier tubes (PMTs) have been the standard choice for many xenon-based experiments \cite{LZ:2019sgr, PandaX:2024syk, XENON:2024wpa} due to their well-understood performance.
-However, silicon photomultipliers (SiPMs) have gained attention as promising alternatives, offering several potential advantages including compact form factors, low operating voltages, insensitivity to magnetic fields, low background instrumentation, and excellent single photoelectron (SPE) resolution \cite{Acerbi:2019qgp, Rogers:2024cvk}.
+However, silicon photomultipliers (SiPMs) have gained attention as promising alternatives, offering several potential advantages including compact form factors, low operating voltages, insensitivity to magnetic fields, low-background instrumentation, and excellent single-photoelectron (SPE) resolution \cite{Acerbi:2019qgp, Rogers:2024cvk}.

 Different SiPM manufacturers employ various approaches to VUV sensitivity optimization, resulting in potentially significant performance differences in liquid xenon applications.
 Two prominent manufacturers of VUV-sensitive SiPMs are Fondazione Bruno Kessler (FBK) \cite{FBK} and Hamamatsu Photonics (HPK) \cite{HPK}.
 The relative performance of these two manufacturers under actual liquid xenon operating conditions has important implications for the design and optimization of future xenon detectors.